View from the south. Ranging rod stands by a stone denoting the eastern edge of the platform The cairn with large cist are visible beyond (Scale 1m).

 Plan of Grimslake Cist and platform with stones.
 Stones shown red are asociated with the platform that extends south from the cairn (Source: Butler, J., 1991, 147 and survey by Sandy Gerrard and Janet Daynes at 1:100).

 |Type: Non row||Length: –|

 |No. of stones: 8||Size of stones: Small and medium|

 |Straight (Yes or No) :||Sea View: No|

 |Scheduled Ancient Monument: Yes|

-Cist in the foreground, kerb stone on the left and the eastern alignment slab indicated by the ranging rod.
+Cist in the foreground, kerb stone on the left and platform indicated by the ranging rod.
 View from north (Scale 1m).

 Cist and kerb stone.
 View from the south east.

 Visiting this row also offers the opportunity to see the impressive Grimspound prehistoric settlement.
 Car parking is available at SX 69701 80894.
 Walk east along the well trodden path up to Grimspound which is defintely worth a good look.
 Then head north east to visit the row.

 I would like to that Janet Daynes for helping with the survey together with Bill Radcliffe and Gordon Fisher for input into the discussions.